Psybernetic/vim-cheatsheet/README.md

 ^ # jump to first non-blank character of line
 $ # jump to end of line
 % # jump to matching bracket i.e. '(' ')' or '{' '}' or '[' ']'
-gg # goto command jumps to beginning of first line of file. prefix with number to jump to specific line - 5gg jumps to line 5 G # goto command. jumps to beginning of last line of file. prefix with number to jump to specific line - 5G jumps to line 5
+gg # jump to beginning of first line of file. prefix with number to jump to specific line - 5gg jumps to line 5 G # jump to beginning of last line of file. prefix with number to jump to specific line - 5G jumps to line 5
 ```